Wildlife - Deer - FAQs

 On the other hand, deer parts not listed may be bought and sold.
 This would include deer hides, antlers that have been shed or removed from the pedicel, etc. For more information, contact Deer Project, PO Box 167, Columbia, SC 29202 or call (803) 734-3886.

-Applications available: Deer - July 1; Waterfowl and Quail – Mid September; and Turkey – Mid February
+Apply online Applications available: Alligator - May 1; Deer - July 1; Waterfowl, Coastal Bear and Quail – Mid September; and Turkey – Mid February.

 Yes.
 But you must use the antlerless deer tags that were issued for the property.